 Discover one of the deepest Canyons in the World, the Colca Canyon.
 Leave Arequipa early morning on the winding road towards the village of Chivay in the shadow of snow-capped volcanoes, gently gaining altitude.
 Drive through the village of Yura to the Aguada Blanca y Salinas National Reserve, a landscaped dotted with vicuñas and guanacos grazing the land and Inca Farming Terraces.
 Once settling into your hotel, visit the La Calera thermo-medicinal baths in Chivay.

-Accommodation: Colca Lodge
+Staying at Colca Lodge

 For the best views of the canyon head to Cruz del Condor lookout point.
 This famous viewpoint is the best place, weather and season permitting, for spotting the majestic Andean Condor gliding effortlessly over the deep canyon floor.
 A mesmerizing scene with a truly dramatic backdrop.
 Depending on time, there may be an opportunity to visit other lookout points such as Choquetico, Antahuilque, and Tunturpay for sights such as hanging tombs and the lake of three colours and Collagua terraced hillsides at Antahuilque.
 After a local style lunch in Chivay, depart for Puno on the shores of Lake Titicaca.